 It was very hot in summer but very cold in winter.
 So I’d often have to, you know, put a couple of pairs of trousers on, the sheepskin coat.
 Nowhere to sit.
 You used to lean against the pipe or sometimes use a bobbin to sit on, you know, one of the larger bobbins to sit on.
 But yes, it was very dusty.
 It was very noisy.
 We didn’t have any hearing protection.
 We didn’t have any respiratory protection.

-The process of turning raw materials, like wool from a sheared sheep, into a piece of fabric suitable for clothing or furniture, requires a lot of different processes, machinery, and a skilled workforce.
-Mill workers often specialised in a particular job within the process of textile development, usually located in a specific part of the mill building or complex.
+The process of turning the wool from a sheared sheep into a piece of fabric suitable for clothing or furniture, requires many processes, complex machinery and a very skilled workforce.

-Some roles were paid based on “piece work” where wages depended on the amount of work completed.
-The more specialist roles were sometimes supported by less formally skilled workers, who often had to perform physically demanding and dirty work.
+Some roles were once paid on a “piece work” rate, where wages depended on the amount of work completed.
+Less formally skilled workers often had to perform physically demanding, but just as necessary, labouring jobs.
+The working day could last anything from 6 to 8 hours, with breaks.

-The following process flowchart focuses on woven, wool textiles, but all fibres (whether synthetic or natural, such as linen, cotton or animal fibres for wool) go through a process of sorting, preparation, spinning, weaving and finishing to be made into cloth.
+The descriptions below focus on woollen textiles, but all fibres (whether synthetic or natural, such as linen, cotton or animal fibres for wool) go through a process of sorting, preparation, dyeing, spinning, weaving and finishing to be made into cloth.

 Sorting & Cleaning